 Leading the pack with 10 nominations is Cardi B, with nods for Best Video, Best Song and Artist of the Year, as well as Best New Artist and Best Collaboration.
 Not far behind, for those scoring at home, are the Carters (Jay-Z and Beyoncé) with eight nominations for the song “Apesh**t” from their collaborative album Everything is Love.

-BetOnline has posted odds on the two biggest categories, Artist of the Year and Video of the Year, and they see sizable favorites for both awards.
+Oosted odds on the two biggest categories, Artist of the Year and Video of the Year, are available and they see sizable favorites for both awards.

 Artist of the Year